Bommana-suchitra/Emotune/README.md

-# 🎵 VisoSound — Face Expression → Music Generator
+# 🎵 Emotune — Face Expression → Music Generator

 A Django web app that:
 1. Opens your webcam live in the browser